bysz71/DataStructureAndAlgorithmsInCSharp/README.md

 <p>This project is about using c# to implement common data structures and algorithms.
 C# is a very engineering type language, it is very efficiency at developing and cooperating.
 Most common data structures and algorithms are already perfectly built in, usually people do not use c# to study structure and algorithms.</p>
 <p>Using c# to implement data structure and algorithms is my very personal choice.
 Currently my goals include to get through common data structures and algorithms,
 and to be more familiar with c# language.
 Although c# is not a common choice, it is perfectly capable.
-And implementing data structure and algorithms could also help me to understand the memory model and value/reference type of C#. </p>
+And implementing data structure and algorithms also help me to understand the memory model and value/reference type of C#. </p>

 So Far List
 -----------